godotengine/godot-docs/about/faq.rst

 5. Garbage collector results in stalls or unnecessarily large memory usage (Lua, Python, JavaScript, ActionScript, etc.).
-6. Difficulty integrating with the code editor for providing code completion, live editing, etc. (all of them).
+6. Difficulty integrating with the code editor for providing code completion, live editing, etc (all of them).

 GDScript was designed to curtail the issues above, and more.